INTRODUCTION

 Acute superinfection by staphyloccus is rare

-Also it is unusual to get lymph node enlargment in the vicinity of lesions despite the inflammation and the presence of bacteria
+It is quite unusual to get lymph node enlargement in the vicinity of lesions despite the inflammation and the presence of bacteria

 However, dermal bacteria may be important in further driving the inflammation and disease